 One point that was made was about where to ride ensuring that you don't break the law.
 One place to get good information is www.gettingabout.info.

 As well as being able to download copies of the latest cycling maps of the area it also gives useful information regarding cycling safety and initiatives as well as links to various cycling related

 There was another interesting comment against last week's blog by Gooby.
 He (or is it she?) separates "cyclists" from "bike riders" and I completely understand his point.
 The statement made was

 this "...bike rider on a barely rideable bike with no brakes and 2 sizes too small.

 Smoking his cigarette and riding his little sister’s bike, he crossed 4 lanes of traffic by weaving through the traffic against the flow.
 A cyclist would never behave in this way."

 When I started this blog I made the same differentiation, but now I have come to realise that it's only "cyclists" that do this, to everyone else a person on a bike is a cyclist!

 Everyone in a car is a driver, everyone on a motorbike is a biker and everyone walking is a pedestrian.
-We are all in this together irrespective of how much our bike is worth, what we wear or how we ride.
+We are all in this together irrespective of how much our bike is worth, what we wear or how

 The bad cyclists give us a bad name, just the same way as the bad drivers give all drivers a bad name, the only difference is that cyclists are in the minority and so get picked on!